andyfreed/ExamQuizConverter/README.md

    ```
 10. Detach from the tmux session by pressing `Ctrl+B` and then `D`

+## Flask Version

+This application now has a Flask-based alternative implementation in `flask_app.py`.
+The Flask version
+provides the same functionality as the Streamlit version but may be more compatible with some hosting environments.

+### Running the Flask Version

+1. Install the required dependencies: `pip install -r requirements.txt`
+2. Run the Flask app: `python flask_app.py`
+3. Open your browser to `http://localhost:5000`

+### Deploying the Flask Version to DigitalOcean

+1. Push your code to GitHub
+2. Log in to DigitalOcean
+3. Go to the App Platform section
+4. Click "Create App" and select your GitHub repository
+5. Select Python as the environment
+6. Use the `flask_digitalocean.sh` script for deployment
+7. For Health Checks:
+   - Make sure to configure the health check URL to `/`
+   - Set the port to `8080`
+8. Deploy the app

 ## Usage

 1. Open the application in your web browser